Meeting Time: October 18, 2023 at 10:00am MST

 • Default_avatar

-Andrea Golfen 11 months ago
+Andrea Golfen about 1 year ago

 As a homeowner in Encanto Village and a longtime Valley resident, I support a reduction in parking minimums.
 The current minimums are excessive and increase property development costs.
 The current minimums also reduce walk ability of neighborhoods.
 I hope this is another step toward making alternative transportation easier to implement and use in Phoenix.